Aaniranjan-Saraf/Pathfinder-Pro/README.md

 ## Features

-   - Specify the desired width and height of the maze.
-   - Maze Creation: Quickly generate unique mazes with customizable width and height.
+   - *Maze Creation*: Quickly generate unique mazes with customizable width and height.
-   - Enigmatic Obstacles: Mazes are adorned with intriguing black box obstacles, adding a captivating element to the puzzle-solving experience.
+   - *Enigmatic Obstacles*: Mazes are adorned with intriguing black box obstacles, adding a captivating element to the puzzle-solving experience.
-   - A Algorithm*: Utilizes a brilliant A* algorithm, acting as a virtual GPS system, to find the most efficient path through the maze.
+   - _A Algorithm*_: Utilizes a brilliant A* algorithm, acting as a virtual GPS system, to find the most efficient path through the maze.
 It cleverly avoids obstacles and employs the Manhattan distance heuristic.
-   - Dijkstra's Algorithm: Offers a comprehensive exploration by considering all possible paths and weighing distances to identify the optimal solution.
+   - *Dijkstra's Algorithm*: Offers a comprehensive exploration by considering all possible paths and weighing distances to identify the optimal solution.
-   - Captivating Visuals: The program displays the maze as a vibrant virtual world, with each cell artfully depicted as a rectangle.
+   - *Captivating Visuals*: The program displays the maze as a vibrant virtual world, with each cell artfully depicted as a rectangle.
 The starting point is highlighted in green, the goal point in red, and the black box obstacles are easily distinguishable.
-   - Visual Traces: As you navigate through the maze, the program leaves visual traces of your exploration, highlighting cells in captivating colors to reveal your progress.
+   - *Visual Traces*: As you navigate through the maze, the program leaves visual traces of your exploration, highlighting cells in captivating colors to reveal your progress.
-   - Optimal Route: When the shortest path is found, the program draws it in a majestic shade of blue, creating a mesmerizing visual representation of your triumph.
+   - *Optimal Route*: When the shortest path is found, the program draws it in a majestic shade of blue, creating a mesmerizing visual representation of your triumph.
-   - Immersive Experience: Engage in a world of maze exploration where obstacles present mysterious challenges and intelligent algorithms provide clarity and efficiency.
+   - *Immersive Experience*: Engage in a world of maze exploration where obstacles present mysterious challenges and intelligent algorithms provide clarity and efficiency.
-   - Unlimited Possibilities: Delve into the depths of the maze, unravel its secrets, and take pride in completing the adventure.
+   - *Unlimited Possibilities*: Delve into the depths of the maze, unravel its secrets, and take pride in completing the adventure.

 ## Usage